-Windsor Castle is often used by The Queen to host State Visits from overseas monarchs and presidents.
-Foreign Heads of State enter the Castle in horse-drawn carriages through the George IV Gateway into the quadrangle in the Upper Ward, where a military guard of honour is drawn up.
+Windsor Castle was often used by the late Queen to host State Visits from overseas monarchs and presidents.
+For a State Visit at Windsor, foreign Heads of State enter the Castle in horse-drawn carriages through the George IV Gateway into the quadrangle in the Upper Ward, where a military guard of honour is drawn up.
 The traditional State Banquet is held in St George's Hall (55.5m long and 9m wide), with a table seating up to 160 guests.
-Recent State visits held at Windsor Castle include those of the President of Ireland and Mrs Higgins in 2014.

 St George's Chapel remains an active centre for worship, with daily services open to all.
 The Chapel is a Royal Peculiar, that is, a chapel which is not subject to a bishop or archbishop but which owes its allegiance directly to the Sovereign.
 The Chapel, together with the remainder of the College of St George (a school for 400 children and St George's House, a consultation centre), is governed by the Dean and Canons of Windsor, who, with their officers and staff, are independent of the Royal Household.

-Many Royal weddings have been celebrated in St George's Chapel, including Prince Edward and Miss Sophie Rhys-Jones in June 1999.
-In 2005 a service of dedication and prayer was held in the Chapel following the marriage of The Prince of Wales and The Duchess of Cornwall.
-Funerals such as those of Princess Margaret and Princess Alice, Duchess of Gloucester, have also taken place there.
-Queen Elizabeth The Queen Mother lies buried in the Chapel with her husband, King George VI, and Princess Margaret, her younger daughter.
+Many Royal weddings have been celebrated in St George's Chapel, including Prince Edward and Miss Sophie Rhys-Jones in June 1999, Prince Harry and Ms Meghan Markle in 2018, and Princess Eugenie and Mr Jack Brooksbank also in 2018.
+In 2005, a service of dedication and prayer was held in the Chapel following the marriage of The former Prince of Wales and The former Duchess of Cornwall.
+Funerals such as those of Queen Elizabeth II, The former Duke of Edinburgh, Princess Margaret and Princess Alice, Duchess of Gloucester, have also taken place there.
+Queen Elizabeth II lies buried in the Chapel with Prince Philip (The former Duke of Edinburgh), Queen Elizabeth The Queen Mother, King George VI, and Princess Margaret, her younger daughter.

 Various departments of the Royal Household are based at Windsor Castle.
 The ancient Round Tower houses the Royal Archives and the Royal Photograph Collection.
 The Print Room and Royal Library house precious drawings, prints, manuscripts and books in the Royal Collection.